 Materials used to build the reel

 Modern spinning reels use a range of materials from high grade aluminium to carbon fibre and silicon carbide, zaion and titanium.

 The purpose of using these space age materials usually comes down to three things – strength-to-weight ratio, corrosion resistance and wear resistance.

 Some of these materials are important in ultralight spinning reel design, although they obviously add to the cost.

-Drag system type
+Drag range and type

 All ultralight spinning reels have a conventional front drag system adjustable by turning the rotor on the front of the spool.
 The drag’s maximum rating is the maximum weight at which it can still “lock” – ie release no line.
-All these reels have the conventional anti-reverse switch, with the exception of the Sedona, which usesan anti-reverse clutch instead.
+All these reels have the conventional anti-reverse switch, with the exception of the Sedona, which uses an anti-reverse clutch instead.

 An important consideration for ultralight fishing, particularly if using straight mono instead of braid with a mono leader, is the capacity of the spool.
 If you need 150 yards or more of line, make sure that it will fit on the spool.
 Reel spools come rated with a storage capacity for both braid and mono.